Covid-19 and Veterinary Practices

 Medications and Pet Food

 Pet foods from our shop and prescription diets are still available to purchase.
 Repeat prescriptions for medications including preventative flea and worm treatment are also available to be processed.
 We still need all prescriptions to be checked by a vet before being authorised.
 This is a legal requirement we are bound to and is usually achieved within 24 hours.
-However, due to the current situation and our reduced staff teams we may find it takes longer.
+However, due to the current situation and our reduced staff teams we may find it takes longer (up to 72 hours).
 This is to make sure the correct medication at the correct dose is put through; therefore this is something we are not able to simply skip over.

 As our main entrance is closed, we are asking clients looking to order these items to do so by calling the practice only.
 Any payments will be requested over the phone as mentioned above to limit risk of transmission.
 We can then arrange with you when to collect your pet’s food and/or medications.
 Collection requires clients to call the practice from your vehicle in order to let our team know of your arrival.
 Your items will then be passed to you via our night entrance door along with an invoice for your payment.
 Alternatively, medications may be posted (at cost) to clients to limit unnecessary travel.